Trevor Larnach Player Props: Twins vs. Astros

 Trevor Larnach At The Plate

-- Larnach has nine hits and an OBP of .481 to go with a slugging percentage of .609.
-All three of those stats are tops among Minnesota hitters this season.
+- Larnach leads Minnesota with nine hits and an OBP of .438, plus a team-best slugging percentage of .519.

-- Among the qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 19th and he is 39th in slugging.
+- Among the qualified batters in MLB, he ranks 38th in batting average, 27th in on-base percentage, and 65th in slugging.

-- Larnach enters this game on a four-game hitting streak.
-During his last games, he's hitting .368 with one homer.

-- In five of six games this season (83.3%) Larnach has picked up a hit, and in three of those games he had more than one (50.0%).
+- Larnach has picked up a hit in 71.4% of his seven games this year, with multiple hits in 42.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.